Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Final Verdict: Is Co-operative Business Account Worth It?

-Co-op is worth it if the ethical policy actively matters to your organisation.
-The £7/month is paying for a verifiable institutional commitment that other banks don’t offer.
-For grant-funded organisations, charities, and social enterprises, that has real value.
+Co-op is worth it only if the ethical policy actively matters to your organisation.
+For grant-funded bodies, charities, and social enterprises facing funder or stakeholder scrutiny, the £7/month buys a verifiable institutional commitment other banks don’t offer.

 Frequently Asked Questions